qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

    Processing History

-* The batch processing interface.
+* The :guilabel:`Batch processing interface`.
 This interface allows you to execute batch processes and automate the execution of a single algorithm on multiple datasets.